-Figure 1.
-The Applicant established a monitoring baseline to encompass the length of Isle of Palms.
-The baseline between Stations 222+00 and 376+00 corresponds to the baseline used in the 2008 project.
+FIGURE 1.
+The applicant established a monitoring baseline to encompass the length of IOP.
+The baseline between stations 222+00 and 376+00 corresponds to the baseline used in the 2008 project.
 Red labels indicate locations of OCRM survey monuments.
 City profile sections are oriented perpendicular to the baseline while OCRM profiles are perpendicular to the local beach azimuth.
 [CSE and OCRM azimuths are only significantly different at Breach Inlet.]

-Figure 2.
-Beach unit volumes along the project areas measured from the structure line to the local closure depth.
-[Upper] Reaches 2-3: Where the black line is higher than the red line, more sand is present on the beach than existed prior to the 2008 nourishment project.
-Erosion hotspots are present at Stations 246+00-274+00 and 310+00-318+00.
-[Lower] Reach 1 showing the 2009, 2010, and 2016 beach volumes.
-The limits of Reach 1 extend from Station 6+00 to Station 86+00.
+FIGURE 2.
+Beach unit volumes along the project area measured from the structure line to -10 ft NAVD.
+Where the black line is higher than the red line, more sand is present on the beach than existed prior to the 2008 nourishment project.
+Erosion hotspots are present at stations 246+00-274+00 and 310+00-318+00.